 Likewise, our behavior (when we are aware of it) is on a feedback loop.
 We test out our ability to be confident in different areas and stick with the ones in which we have success.

 In order to make confidence a behavior in any area, we have to be willing to take action and potentially fail.
-If we do this often enough in the areas we feel a bit “left behind,” we can grow in self-confidence.
+If we do this often enough in the areas we feel a bit “left behind,” our successes will raise our level of confidence.

-Remember confidence is the ability to accept circumstances and the outcome of our actions, knowing that we have enough of what it takes to handle the resulting situation whether it be positive or negative.
+Remember confidence is the ability to get out of our comfort zone and accept circumstances and the outcome of our actions, knowing that we have enough of what it takes to handle the resulting situation whether it be positive or negative.

 Related Questions